Flag of Slovenia: Slovene flags during and after WWII

 In 1945 a red star was officially placed on the flag of the Socialist Republic of Slovenia, a constituent of the Socialist Yugoslavia.

 Flag of independent Slovenia

-Following Slovene independence from Yugoslavia, the red star was removed and the new coat of arms, designed by Marko Pogačnik, was added.
+Following Slovene independence from Yugoslavia, the red star was removed and the new coat of arms by Marko Pogačnik was added.
 The flag was officially adopted on 27 June 1991, following a long and controversial dispute about the coat of arms of the new Republic.

+Design

 Government (maritime) flags

 These flags are used on naval vessels only.